StackGen: Generating Stable Structures from Silhouettes via Diffusion: Method

 where $D = \{(S_i, y_i)\}$ is our labeled training set, $S_i$ is the structure's silhouette, and $y_i$ is the index corresponding to the structure's block list.
 This predicted block list serves as one of the inputs to the subsequent steps of our model.

-Given a scene that contains stable stack of $k~(\leq N)$ blocks, we extract a list of their poses $\bm{p}_1, \bm{p}_2, \ldots, \bm{p}_k \in \mathbb{R}^{6}$ and shape embeddings $\bm{s}_1, \bm{s}_2, \ldots, \bm{s}_k \in \mathbb{R}^{d}$.
-We use a 6-dimensional pose representation consisting of Cartesian coordinates for translation and exponential coordinates for orientation.
-The shape embedding is retrieved from a codebook storing unique trainable embeddings for each shape, and the poses are projected into $\mathbb{R}^d$ space with an MLP applied independently to each pose.
-A diffusion timestep $t \in [1, T]$ is also converted to an embedding $\bm{t} \in \mathbb{R}^{d}$.
+Given a scene that contains a stable stack of $k$ blocks, we extract a list of their poses $\bm{p}_{1:k} \in \mathbb{R}^{k\times 6}$ and shape embeddings $\bm{s}_{1:k} \in \mathbb{R}^{k\times d}$, where $d=512$ (Fig.~\ref{fig:arch}).
+For pose $\bm{p_i}$, we use a six-dimensional pose representation that consists of Cartesian coordinates for translation and exponential coordinates for orientation.
+The shape embedding $\bm{s}_i$ is retrieved from a codebook that stores unique trainable embeddings for each shape.
+The poses are projected onto a $d$-dimensional space using an MLP applied independently for each object.
+Similarly, we project the the diffusion timestep $t \in [1, T]$ onto a $d$-dimensional embedding space.
 The pose, shape, and diffusion timestep embeddings are summed for each object to obtain $k$ object tokens.

-To handle variability in the number of blocks, we make the number of input tokens to the Transformer encoder constant by padding the remaining $N-k$ object tokens with zero vectors, resulting in $N$ tokens independent of $k$.
+In order to handle a variable number of blocks, we use a fixed number of $N$ object tokens to the Transformer encoder and pad the remaining $N-k$ tokens with zero vectors as necessary.

-The silhouette of the block structure is given as a binary image of size $64 \times 64$.
-Following \citet{dosovitskiy2020vit}, we split this into $16$ patches of $16 \times 16$ each and use a two-layer MLP to encode each patch independently to obtain silhouette tokens.
-Sinusoidal positional embeddings~\citep{NIPS2017_3f5ee243} are added to the silhouette tokens to retain spatial information.
+The silhouette $S$ of the block structure is given as a binary image $I$ of size $64 \times 64$.
+Following \citet{dosovitskiy2020vit}, we split the binary image $I$ into $c = 16$ patches, each of size $16 \times 16$, and independtly encode each patch using a two-layer MLP to obtain silhouette tokens $i_{1:c} \in \mathbb{R}^{c\times d}$.
+We add sinusoidal positional embeddings~\citep{NIPS2017_3f5ee243} $\text{Pos}_{1:c} \in \mathbb{R}^{c\times d}$ to the silhouette tokens to retain spatial information.
+We then sum the patch embeddings and positional encoding together to get $c$ silhouette tokens.

+\alg then concatenates the object, padding, and silhouette tokens and feeds them into a six-layer Transformer encoder.
+The Transformer uses a hidden dimension $d=512$ and expands the representation by the feedforward network with dimension $d_{\text{ff}} = 2048$.
+In the self-attention layers, we use $h=8$ self-attention heads, where each head has a dimension of $\frac{d}{h} = 64$.

-The object and silhouette tokens are then combined and fed into the Transformer encoder.
-At the last layer of the encoder, each contextualized block token is projected back to pose space ($\mathbb{R}^6$) and supervised with the original noise added to the corresponding pose, following the framework of DDPM.
+At the last layer of the encoder, \alg linearly projects each contextualized block token back to pose space ($\mathbb{R}^6$) and compute mean squared error (MSE) loss with original noise added to the corresponding pose to conduct supervised learning, following the DDPM framework.
 Figure~\ref{fig:arch} summarizes this process and architecture.

+In the experiments reported in the paper, \alg uses $N=10$ tokens, $T=50$, and a linear noise schedule from $[10^{-4},\; 0.189 ]$ based on hyperparameter tuning.\